 I have since joined the SCBWI, two online critique groups, Julie Hedlund’s 12×12 picture book challenge, a local writer’s group … and Twitter (@rachel_funez).
 I’ve attended Big Sur in the Rockies, regional SCBWI conferences, and local presentations.
 Along the way I’ve met an amazing community of creative, supportive, and inspiring friends, learned a ton, and enjoyed every minute of the creative process!

 I was selected as a runner-up for Denise Vega’s Believe Scholarship in 2018.

 I have several completed picture books and I’m working on my first YA novel (a legal thriller of course!)
 I am actively seeking agent representation.
 Check out my works in progress page for a few of my picture book pitches.

-Two of my picture books are collaborations with my sister, Jen Callison, a talented artist and aspiring illustrator.
+Someday I hope to collaborate with my sister, Jen Callison, a talented artist and aspiring illustrator.
 Please check out Jen’s portfolio, too.